-The Center for Bioethics & Health Law (CBHL) brings together clinicians, scholars, and researchers from many schools and disciplines across the University to investigate issues in bioethics and health law by employing empirical, philosophical, humanities, and legal research methods.
-The Center is founded on the premise that questions posed by contemporary health care and research are not the province of any single discipline but require the collaborative integration of insights garnered from myriad disciplines of the humanities and the social and medical sciences.
-Over the years, the Center has been recognized as a leader in empirical research on topics such as informed consent, organ donation, and long term care, as well as scholarly research on issues ranging, for example, from conscientious objection to justice to the right to die.
+The Center for Bioethics & Health Law (CBHL) brings together clinicians, scholars, and researchers from schools and disciplines across the University to investigate issues in bioethics and health law by employing empirical, philosophical, humanities, and legal research methods.
+It was founded in 1986 on the premise that questions posed by contemporary healthcare and research are not the province of any single discipline but require the collaborative integration of insights garnered from myriad disciplines.
+Center faculty employ methods of the humanities and the social sciences to address ethical challenges in clinical care, health law and policy, and research.

 The Center has been recognized as a leader in empirical research, pioneering investigation of the assessment of competency, physician-patient communication, organ procurement, end-of-life decision making, and ethical issues in long-term care.
 Center faculty also engage in conceptual, legal, and policy research on issues in clinical care, disability studies, genomics and precision medicine, health policy, philosophy of medicine, professional ethics, public health, research allocation, and women’s health and reproductive rights.

 Center faculty provide clinical ethics education to medical students and residents, and teach ethics in the undergraduate and graduate nursing programs, as well as the other schools of the health sciences.
 Through its Consortium Ethics Program, annual Interprofessional Ethics Conference, and Ethics Grand Rounds lectures, the Center provides continuing ethics education for clinical staff throughout UPMC and other regional healthcare facilities.